FAQ for exchange students

 What is the minimum number of courses / credits I can take?

-For exchange students with EU-EES citizenship, you need to take at least 22,5 hp (higher education credits) per semester.
-For students with citizenship outside of the EU, you need to be registered for at least 30 hp (higher education credits) per semester because the Swedish Migration Agency requires students to be accepted to full–time studies to issue residence permits for non-EU/EES students.
+Exchange students with an EU/EEA citizenship need to be registered for at least 22,5 hp (higher education credits) per semester.
+Exchange students with a non EU/EEA citizenship need to be registered for at least 30 hp (higher education credits) per semester.
+This is due to the fact that the Swedish Migration Agency requires students to be accepted to full–time studies to issue residence permits.

 Can I take a Swedish course?